 - When driving, keep your car doors locked and windows rolled up at all times.

 - Be especially alert at intersections, gas stations, ATMs, shopping malls, convenience and grocery stores - all are windows of opportunities for carjackers.

 - Park in well-lit areas with good visibility, close to walkways, stores and people.

 If the carjacker has a weapon, give up the car with no questions asked.
 Your life is worth more than the car.

 Beware of the "bump and rob":

-- Fill in the vital records form for your car and file it away in a safe location.
-This includes the serial numbers to the stereo system.
-If it is factory installed, be sure the number is provided to you.
+- Fill in the vital records form for your car and file it away in a safe location

 - Install exterior lighting to your home and driveway to enhance visibility during hours of darkness.
 Motion detectors and photo electric fixtures are recommended.